 - Hot Offers

-If you receive unwelcome calls and messages, we recommend that you don't answer or reply.
+If you receive unwelcome calls and messages, it’s best that you don’t answer or reply and that you use voicemail to screen callers.
 You can block the caller/sender's number using your phone's built-in call rejection features or by downloading an app to restrict incoming calls and messages.
-Changing your mobile number is a last resort, but it can be one by contacting our team.
+Changing your mobile number is a last resort, but it can be done by contacting our team.

 If you don’t wish to receive telemarketers’ calls, you can add your number to the Australian Communications and Media Authority’s (ACMA) ' Do Not Call Register'.
 It may take up to 30 days for marketing agencies to recognise your registration and stop calling you.
 Mobile numbers remain on the register indefinitely.
 You can remove your number from the register if your situation changes.